-The following are fees to be paid by all students online through the MyUSC portal:
+The following are fees to be paid by all students online through the MyUSC portal.
+The NGP does not provide fee support for the following:

 - Topping Student Center Fee

 - New Student Fee (first semester only)

-- o Graduate Programs Fee
+- Graduate Programs Fee

 - All "access" or "laboratory" fees appearing on fee bill

 Do not pay for tuition, health insurance, the health center fee, or tuition refund insurance.
-If any of these fees appear on your fee bill contact Dawn Burke to remove (HNB 115, 213.740.4551, dawnburk@usc.edu).
+If any of these fees appear on your fee bill contact Dawn Burke to remove (HNB 120H, 213.740.4551, dawnburk@usc.edu).